-A 4043 requires schools to purchase locally grown or sourced produce, when available.
+- A 4043 requires schools to purchase locally grown or sourced produce, when available.
 This measure would also require the implementation of a process for farmers to donate surplus produce to schools.
-Introduced, referred to Assembly Agriculture and Food Security Committee 5/16/2022.

-A 4132 establishes the New Jersey Agricultural Literacy Week.
+Introduced, referred to Assembly Agriculture and Food Security Committee 5/16/2022. - A 4132 or S 3426 establishes the New Jersey Agricultural Literacy Week.
 It would be an annual week-long celebration to teach children, through a book designation and classroom activities, the importance of agricultural products and the role they play in providing the ingredients for meals.
-Introduced, referred to Assembly Agriculture and Food Security Committee 6/02/2022.
+Introduced, referred to Assembly Agriculture and Food Security Committee, 2nd Reading 12/12/2022.
+Introduced in the Senate, Referred to Senate Economic Growth Committee 12/19/2022. - A 4435 Provides anti-stigmatization protections to public school student whose school breakfast or school lunch bill is in arrears and requires school district to communicate about arrearages to parent and not to student.